SFDO-Community/Summit-Events-App/docs/set-up.md

 Once your domain has been registered continue:

 1. Click the "New" button next to the site header
-2. Select "Guest" as the "Type of New Site"
-3. Enter the following data in the form (label, name, and homepage can be adjust to what makes sense for your site)
+2. Enter the following data in the form (label, name, and homepage can be adjust to what makes sense for your site)
     * Site Label: Summit Events
     * Site Name: Summit_Events
     * Active Site Home Page:
         * Select the magnifying glass look-up icon and in the dialog select SummitEvents
     * Leave all other settings at their defaults
-5. Click "Save"
+3. Click "Save"
-6. Click the "Active" link under Action next to the site you just created
+4. Click the "Activate" link under Action next to the site you just created
-7. Right click on the site URL and copy the URL to your clipboard.
+5. Right click on the site URL and copy the URL to your clipboard.
 You will need it in the next stage of installation.

 ## Set Custom Settings